 Shark attacks in Australia are still extremely rare.
 Shark attacks on scuba divers are even more rare.

-Whilst many people are scared of sharks, this is more of an ill-place fear.
-The chances of a shark attack encounter are still rare.
+Whilst many people are scared of sharks.
+But this is an ill-placed fear, as the chances of a shark attack encounter are still very rare.